-- A. In the case of a subdivision which includes up to seven (7) lots intended to accommodate single family residence use, or up to three (3) or more multifamily residences, or a combination of the above totaling not more than five (5) or more buildings, the following provisions in Section 10.061 shall apply at the option of the developer. - B. In the case of a subdivision which includes eight (8) or more lots intended to accommodate single family residence use or would include four (4) or more multifamily residences or a combination of the above totaling six (6) or more buildings the following provisions in Section 10.061 shall apply mandatorily. - C. In the case of a clustered residential development, the following provisions in Section 10.061 shall apply mandatorily.
+- A. In the case of a subdivision which includes up to seven (87) or more lots intended to accommodate a single SR_family residence use, or would includeup to three (3) or more multifamily residences, or a combination of the above totaling not more than five (5) or more buildings, the following provisions in Section 10.061 shall apply at the option of the developer. - B. In the case of a subdivision which includes 45 eight (8) or more lots intended to accommodate a single SR family residence use or would include four (4) or more multifamily residences or a combination of the above totaling six (640) or more buildings the following provisions in Section 10.061 shall apply mandatorily. - C. In the case of a clustered residential development, the following provisions in Section 10.061 shall apply mandatorily.